DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 #### Restrict Access to Data Connections and Data Tables

-The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) allows a user to browse available data connection and data tables using the integrated [Query Builder](http://help.devexpress.com/#AspNet/CustomDocument120076).
+The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) allows a user to browse available data connection and data tables in the integrated [Query Builder](http://help.devexpress.com/#AspNet/CustomDocument120076) UI.
 Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information, based on authorization rules.

 ### 3.3.
 Dashboard

 The [DevExpress Web Dashboard](https://documentation.devexpress.com/Dashboard/16977/Building-the-Designer-and-Viewer-Applications/Web-Dashboard/ASP-NET-MVC-Dashboard-Extension) requires a controller, that inherits the **DashboardController** class.
-This class provides predefined actions that handle all AJAX requests from the dashboard.
+This class exposes predefined actions that handle all AJAX requests from the dashboard.

 The access control should be performed by a custom dashboard storage class that implements the [`IEditableDashboardStorage`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage?tabs=tabid-csharp%2Ctabid-T392813_7_52373613) interface.